Huon’s Freshwater Improvement Programme (FIP)

 The flow-through tanks are fitted with drum screens to remove any waste and the water then flows through two settlement ponds and an extended riffle section (shallow gravelly stream bed) before it enters the river.

 Our Lonnavale facility, environmentally, is our most closely scrutinised and monitored site due to its location at the edge of the Tasmanian wilderness area.
-We are proud of our environmental management at this location and the regular monitoring of the Russell River justifies our efforts (Spring 2019 and Autumn 2020 reports).
+We are proud of our environmental management at this location and the regular monitoring (and independent assessment) of the Russell River justifies our efforts (2019, 2020 and 2021 reports).

 Meadowbank Hatchery is located on the banks of the River Derwent about 1km below Meadowbank dam in the middle Derwent Valley.